onflow/FlowYieldVaults/docs/01-hello-tidal.md

 The system uses two different identifiers:

-- **Position ID (pid)**: TidalProtocol lending position identifier - tracks the actual lending/borrowing position
+- **Position ID (pid)**: Tidal Protocol lending position identifier - tracks the actual lending/borrowing position
 - **Tide ID**: TidalYield strategy wrapper identifier - tracks the yield strategy that wraps the position

 These are separate identifiers that serve different purposes in the dual-layer architecture.